Xen Kria SOM Starter Kits Support

 To access the guest0 DOMU again, do xl console <ID>

-To kill the guest0 DOMU, identify the from the prints, and then execute xl destroy <ID> to kill the session.
+To kill the guest0 DOMU, identify the from the prints, and then to kill the session, execute xl destroy <ID>.

 Kria Starter Kit Embedded Linux as DOMU

-If you would like to run Kria Starter Kit embedded Linux instead of Ubuntu as DOMU, the steps are similar to that of Ubuntu OS as DOMU except for kernel image and root fs artifacts for the perspective OS, as well as the config file.
-The only 2 artifacts required in this example is in the image folder, file Image and file rootfs.cpio.gz, copy them into boot partition 1.
+To run Kria Starter Kit embedded Linux instead of Ubuntu as DOMU, the steps are similar to that of Ubuntu OS as DOMU, except for the kernel image and rootfs artifacts for the perspective OS and the config file.
+There only two artifacts required in this example.
+In the image folder, copy the Image file and rootfs.cpio.gz file into boot partition 1.
 For partition 3, skip the dd command and leave the partition empty.

 Once booted up and in root, copy the two artifacts to partition 3.
-To find out where the partitions are mapped to, use command df -h
+To find out where the partitions are mapped to, use the df -h command:

 k26-smk-kv:~$ df -h